RustFestEU/blog.rustfest.eu/_posts/2017-07-14-this-week-in-rustfest-2-main-sponsor-parity.md

 # Hotels

-https://www.zuerich.com/en/visit/rustfest-zuerich (this is a batch of pre-allocated hotel rooms for our attendees (valid until end of august))

-...
+We managed to get a deal for hotels with Zürich Tourism.
+They allocated rooms for our attendees which are 10% reduced.
+The offer is valid until the end of august: [Open offer](https://www.zuerich.com/en/visit/rustfest-zuerich)

+While booking hotels for Zürich consider the following:

 # Announcing first batch of tickets